coyote-team/coyote-wp/README.md

 * Enable filters - this ensures that post and page content gets filtered through the plugin and alt text gets injected.
 * Enable remote updates - this allows for Coyote to update alt text for an image once a description gets approved or an approved description changes.
+* Stand-alone mode - this disables any outgoing querying against the Coyote API.
 * Processor endpoint - this is the address where the processor service is used when processing existing posts.

+### Stand-alone mode

+While stand-alone mode can be set manually, it is also automatically engaged when the plugin repeatedly fails to communicate with the Coyote API.
+When this happens, administrators can manually disable stand-alone mode and attempt to remediate the failing configuration.
+The plugin will attempt to recover from stand-alone mode mode by querying the API at a 5-minute interval.

 ### API specific settings